 Photos by Kenichi Aikawa

 I go drinking coffee at various places.
-Every now and then, there is a coffee that I finish drinking before I realize, no matter how big the cup.
-There are quite a few delicious coffees.
-But the ones that I can finish drinking carry something necessary for humans.
-That’s the kind of coffee I’m aiming for.
+Every now and then, I finish drinking my coffee before I realize, no matter how big the cup.
+Although there are quite a few delicious coffees out there, that kind of coffee is rare.
+And I think it’s what every person needs, and that’s my ideal coffee.